TEXELT JOURNAL

 1. The research topic should be of fairly general interest to practicing ESL teachers at one or more of the levels addressed by our Interest Sections: Elementary, Secondary, Adult and/or Parent Education, Higher Education.
 This includes post-secondary ESL students and Bilingual/ESL Teacher Preparation.

-2. The manuscript should be in Times New Roman 12pt font and should follow APA 6th edition format for citing all sources.
-You may request information on this format from the Publications Coordinator.
+2. The manuscript should be in Times New Roman 12pt font and should follow APA 7th edition format for citing all sources. https://apastyle.apa.org/

 3. The manuscript should be sufficiently edited with regard to errors in grammar, spelling, punctuation, idiomatic usage, and document format to resolve all errors identified by Spell Check.